dmbrownlee/demo/networkplus/labfiles/lab15-3/README.md

 	c.
 Name: $intnet-2

 	d.
 Under advanced ensure the cable is connected

+	e. now navigate to adapter_1 and disable that adapter, which should be connected to intnet-1

 2. we will also want to change th ip, just to ensure we are infact on a different network so lets boot up `server` and run `nmtui`

-	a. we will want to run nmtui
+	a. we will want to run `nmcli device connect enp0s9`

+	b.
+Now that the connection is up we can edit the connection in `nmtui`

 	b. we will want to `Edit Connection`

-	c. select enp0s3
+	c. select enp0s9

+	d. assign the ipv4 to manual

-	d.edit the ip address to 10.0.1.11/8 <- !!!note the subnet!!!
+	e.edit the ip address to 10.0.1.10/8 <- !!!note the subnet!!!

 	f.edit the gateway address to 10.0.1.1

+	g. assign the dns server to 8.8.8.8

+	h.(x) require ipv4 addressing for this connection

-	g. if you have issues pinging the ip try rebooting the machine or running `nmcli connection down enp0s3 && nmcli connection up enp0s3`
+	i. if you have issues pinging the ip try rebooting the machine or running `nmcli connection down enp0s9 && nmcli connection up enp0s9`

-Great that should be sufficient now on to the Router
+Great we made it halfway thorugh the alphabet.
+That should be sufficient now on to the Router

 								    Router Setup
-1. okay, so we got the two machines setup, so now they need to see one another.
+1. okay, so we got the two machines setup.
+Now they need to see one another.
 The router will need to see both device, so we will need to add intnet-2, to our network adapter on the gateway.
 (VirtualBox > Router > Settings > Network > Adapter 3) (Keep in mind adapter 1 and 2 should already be assigned to intnet-1 and NAT).
 Once in Adapter 3 we will want to

 	a.
 Select adapter 3